 You can also add larger pads of paper.
 Or smaller, whatever is your preference.

-A Prismacolor Colorless Blender is also a handy tool to have.
+A colorless blender is also a handy tool to have.
 A colorless blender is essentially a colored pencil without pigment.
-It’s made with the same wax binder the colored pencils are and it’s used to blend colors.
+It’s made with the same wax binder the colored pencils are.
 Use it just like a regular colored pencil to blend without adding additional color.

 Get a good, low cost electric sharpener instead of a hand-held sharpener.
 They’re usually available starting at around $30.

-One package of Hand-Tak, Poster-Tack, Blu-Tack or similar.
-Handi-Tak is a soft, moldable substance most commonly used to hang posters.
+One package of mounting putty.
+Look for Hand-Tak, Poster-Tack, Blu-Tack or similar.
+Handi-Tak or similar brands.
+Mounting putty is a soft, moldable substance most commonly used to hang posters.
 Tear off a piece, shape it however you want, stick it to the back of a poster and press the poster against the wall.

 But it’s also very useful in lifting color from a drawing.
-Because it can be shaped, you can make it whatever shape you need to lift color.
+You can make it whatever shape you need to lift color.
 It’s also self-cleaning.
 Work it in your fingers and the color disappears!